-Fundamental shift needed to put Aboriginal and Torres Strait Islander young people at the centre of decision making
+Shift needed for Aboriginal and Torres Strait Islander young people

 Mission Australia is calling for a fundamental shift to ensure Aboriginal and Torres Strait Islander young people are at the centre of decision making after launching its report which shows they face serious disadvantages compared to non-Indigenous young people.